seanys/seanys.github.io/_pages/about.md

 Working Paper
 ======
 * Real time adaptive routing for connected vehicles based on information sharing: A multi-agent deep reinforcement learning framework (with Liu, Y.)
-* Designing a Forward-Looking Matching Policy in Dynamic Taxi-Pooling Services-A Systematic Approach (with Wang, X., Feng, Y.)
+* Designing a Forward-Looking Matching Policy in Dynamic Taxi-Pooling Services: A Systematic Approach (with Wang, X.L., Feng, Y.)